T3Social/NgineS/README.md

 ## T3Social-NgineS
 The Ultimate Best Community run PHP Social Network Platform.

-This repository is empty but it enables everyone who to contribute for a modularized community edition.
+This repository is empty but it enables everyone who to contribute for a modularized NgineS Community Edition.
 - You can post issues
 - we can have projects for modules, themes
 - a Wiki is available where people can contribute